-During testing it was noted all budgeted amounts tested were properly approved and input into the County's accounting system, however the financial budgetary statement omitted a \$2,929,060 entry for transfers out in the original budgeted amount in the general fund.
+During testing it was noted all budgeted amounts tested were properly approved and input into the County's accounting system, however the financial budgetary statement improperly included \$1,800,000 in capital outlay expenditures in the original budgeted amount in the general fund.
+Also, it was noted that the County improperly recorded a transfer and an advance, which were deemed immaterial to adjust.